-The art of Indian Head Massage originated from Ayurveda, the ancient Indian system of medicine.
-This Sanskrit word can be translated as the “science of life” or “knowledge of life”.
-The Ayurvedic approach to health is the balance of body, mind and spirit and the promotion of long life.
+The art of Indian Head Massage originated from Ayurveda, an ancient Indian system of Medicine, Wellness and Knowledge.
+This Sanskrit word can be translated as the "science of life" or "knowledge of life".
+The Ayurvedic approach to health is the balance of the body, mind and spirit and promotion of a long life.

-Indian Head Massage, also known as SHIROABHYANGA is a form of complementary therapy and relaxation massage that focuses on the face, head, neck, shoulders, upper back and upper arms which are important energy centers within the body.
+Indian Head Massage, or traditionally known as Shiroabhyanga is a form of complimentary therapy and relaxation massage that focuses on the face, head, neck, shoulders, upper back and upper arms which are important energy centers in the body.
 It is very relaxing and has a balancing effect on the recipient as it helps them to release stress and tension creating a sense of peace and well being.

-Improved blood circulation increasing oxygen supply to the brain and drains away accumulated toxins
+Improves Blood Circulation, increasing Oxygen supply to the Brain and drains away accumulated toxins

-Improved lymphatic drainage which helps in the removal of waste products and toxins helping the immune system
+Improves Lymphatic Drainage which helps with the removal of waste products and toxins helping the immune system

-Encourages deeper breathing and deep relaxation; very enjoyable and triggers the release of “feel good” chemicals called endorphins creating an almost euphoric sensation of contentment and happiness.
+Encourages Deeper Breathing and Deep Relaxation; very enjoyable and triggers the release of endorphins creating an almost euphoric sensation of contentment and happiness.

-Helps to dissipate mental tiredness, stress, depression resulting in greater mental alertness and concentration and clearer thinking.
+Helps to dissipate mental tiredness, stress, depression resulting in greater mental alertness, concentration and clearer thinking.

 What is a Warm Bamboo Massage?